 If you’ve ever made an online purchase, chances are you’ve come across this term.
-You may get notifications when your order is “Dispatched”, “Shipped” and “Out for Delivery” – but why do these shipment terms mean and what are the differences?
-One term which caused me some confusion is what does it mean when your order is “dispatched”?
+You may get notifications when your order is “Dispatched”, “Urging Dispatch”, “In Dispatch”, “Shipped” and “Out for Delivery” – but why do these shipment terms mean and what are the differences?
+One term which caused me some confusion is what does it really mean when your order is “dispatched”?

 Could it be possible that your product is already en route?
 Read on to learn what all these shipping terms mean!

-Order dispatched means that your order has been packed, labelled, invoiced by the Sender and handed over to the delivery company.
+Dispatched (or sometimes referred to as Order Dispatched or In-Dispatch) means that your order has been packed, labelled, invoiced by the Sender and handed over to the delivery company.
 The delivery company (Courier partner or forwarder) may have additional processing of your order before it’s ready to ship to you.

 In simplified terms:

 Dispatched means your order is prepared to ship but is not on its way to you for delivery yet.